 - 2 tablespoons lightly packed brown sugar

-- Turbinado, granulated or sparkling sugar for topping, optional
+- Turbinado or coarse granulated or sparkling sugar for topping, optional

 - 1 Double crust pastry